tokenring-ai/sandbox/README.md

 ## Dependencies

-- `@tokenring-ai/agent@0.1.0` - For agent integration and service management
+- `@tokenring-ai/agent@0.2.0` - For agent integration and service management
+- `@tokenring-ai/app@0.2.0` - For service management and plugin architecture
+- `@tokenring-ai/chat@0.2.0` - For chat command integration
+- `@tokenring-ai/docker@0.2.0` - Docker provider implementation
 - `zod@^4.1.12` - For schema validation in tools

 ## Development